cweachock/cweachock.github.io/_posts/2018-02-19-pre-order-on-shopify-brooklyn-template.md

 ---
 layout: post
 title: Case Study: How create a product for pre-ordering
-summary: In this case study I how to modify Shopify's Brooklyn template to create a pre-order AJAX template
+summary: In this case study I breakdown how to modify Shopify's Brooklyn template to create a pre-order AJAX template
 category: articles
 tags: shopify
 date: 2018-02-19